11 Accessible Places to See Native Blooms

 At Artist Point, views of snowy peaks are nearly outmatched by the sight of a shimmering carpet of colorful wildflowers.
-While driving the Mount Baker Scenic Byway (Washington State Route 542), stop at the Glacier Public Service Center or Heather Meadows Visitor Center for guidance and accessible restrooms, but remember to check before you go to make sure the road is open and amenities are available.
+While driving the Mount Baker Scenic Byway (state Route 542), stop at the Glacier Public Service Center or Heather Meadows Visitor Center for guidance and accessible restrooms, but remember to check before you go to make sure the road is open and amenities are available.

 Anacortes is popular in springtime.
-Trail accessibility is minimal, but the paved, 2.2-mile loop road that winds through the park is closed to vehicles until 10 a.m. each day, providing access to early birds (although some steeper sections can be challenging for non-motorized-wheelchair users without assistance).
+Trail accessibility is minimal, but the paved, 2.2-mile loop road that winds through the park is closed to vehicles until 10 a.m. each day, providing access to early bird hikers (although some steeper sections can be challenging for non-motorized wheelchair users without assistance).